dwinter/dfe/README.md

 #Distributions of fitness effects

 This is a work-in-progress package, aiming to provide functions for users to fit existing and new models of the distribution of fitness effects from data arising from  mutation accumulation experiments

-As of Jan 2015, tverthing here is bleadingly alpha and will almost certainly change in the future.
+As of Jan 2015, everything here is bleedingly alpha and will almost certainly change in the future.

 ##Package design